 - Submit Housing Resource Specialist Training request form.

 - Wait for the request approval.
-All Chicago will contact you regarding approval.
+All Chicago will contact you regarding approval, course enrollments, and training account information.

 - This option is for current, active users in your agency that require new project access.

-- The request will be reviewed and provided next steps.
+- The request will be reviewed and provided next steps, including course enrollments and training account information.

-Step 3: For all HMIS users - Complete the prerequisite HMIS courses on the Learning Management System (LMS)
+Step 2: Complete the prerequisite HMIS courses on the Learning Management System (LMS)

 This is the prerequisite HMIS course on the Learning Management System (LMS), which means that all project-specific courses will be marked "Restricted" until this course is completed to 100%